backend-development/backend-development-textbook/source/nextjs.md

 * Client Components cannot contain server components.
 * Server Components can instantiate both client and server components, and pass in a Server Component as the children prop to a ClientComponent.
 * Server Components cannot pass functions as props to its descendents, only data.
+* Use modules to share data in server components, use [context](https://nextjs.org/docs/getting-started/react-essentials#context) to share data in client components.

 ### Server Components can contain client components: